lmitechnologies/Gadget_Inspection_Template/gadgetapp-custom/README.md

 - **metricKey**: The name of the value to be displayed
 - **label**: Label displayed to viewer
 - **cumulative**: Should the values accumulate over time.
 Expects a boolean value.
 Defaults to false.
 If set to true the value must be a number.

+## TableComponent

+Displays a table of values

+- **title**: Title displayed on top of table
+- **displayName**: name of the values to be put in the table.
+The values must be in a dictionary of key value pairs where both keys and values are literals.